sandeepnegi1996/ObsidianNotes/_inbox/things I wanted to do.md

+- [ ] print some of the pictures of the family members and put in on your desk :)

 - [ ] is it possible to use the wifi receipt as a tax saver
 	- [ ] yes, but it mentioned only on the postpaid bills discuss this with jija ji or some CA
 - [ ] checkout this videos : https://beyond-the-apex.mn.co/feed****